anaouse/anaouse.github.io/posts/shixian4/shixian4.md

 **roadmap**

-- shortcut open and close(done, use QAbstractNativeEventFilter get win32 system hotkey)
+- shortcut open and close(done, use QAbstractNativeEventFilter get win32 system hotkey, override nativeEventFilter and install to the app, before it become qt message, capture the event and handle by myself)
 - latest sorted(done,but now it is dir latest md is not)
-- search bar result enable using arrow(done, override QLineEdit to process keyboard event to use arrow to activate item)
+- search bar result enable using arrow(done, override QLineEdit to process keyboard event to use arrow to activate item, add my own searchbar and itemlist widget to layout to present)
-- latest edited sorted()
-- md latest sorted()

 Q_OBJECT Macro: Enables Qt's meta-object compiler (moc) to process the class for signals and slots, a core mechanism for event handling in Qt.